Cecilia-Wang/Literature_review_helper/README.md

 ## Introduction
 The script was build under macOS system with Python 3.7.3.

-&nThe tool can convert a pubmed (https://www.ncbi.nlm.nih.gov/pubmed/) downloaded txt file, a list of journal articles (with abstracts) into a csv spreadsheet.
+The tool can convert a pubmed (https://www.ncbi.nlm.nih.gov/pubmed/) downloaded txt file, a list of journal articles (with abstracts) into a csv spreadsheet.

 ## Installation